• Skip to primary navigation

 Bodie Island isn’t actually an island anymore, the shifting sand of the area joined this island to the main peninsula where Nags Head is located.

-Bodie Island boardwalk
+Bodie island boardwalk

 A boardwalk through the marsh gave an alternative view of the lighthouse.
 This seemed to be a favorite location for the birders.